rafaelha/vscode-flamegraph/README.md

 1. **Inline Code Annotations**: Shows timing information for each function scope, with colors indicating the scope level.

-2. **Interactive Flamegraph**: Displays the complete call stack of your profiled code, with colors denoting the Python module.
+2. **Interactive Flamegraph**: Displays the complete call stack of your profiled code (see [this article](https://www.brendangregg.com/flamegraphs.html) about flamegraphs).
 You can:
    - Click any element to zoom in
    - Click parent elements to zoom out
    - `Cmd+Click` (Mac) or `Ctrl+Click` (Windows/Linux) any element to jump directly to that code.